Hone logo

 Problem Description

-2. query(index): This method should return the prefix sum of the array from index 0 up to and including index.
-The index is 0-based.
+• query(index): Returns the prefix sum from index 1 up to the given index. index is 1-based.

 Examples